Dans la même rubrique

 Good to know

 Foreign visitors in France are sometimes surprised to find themselves faced with closed doors, on reaching a museum or a famous monument.
 So it is not a bad idea, before visiting France, to learn what is closed in France, and when?
-On Sundays, public holidays and holiday periods in general, shops, museums, businesses and public services may be closed.mise à jour le 05 juillet 2024
+On Sundays, public holidays and holiday periods in general, shops, museums, businesses and public services may be closed.mise à jour le 21 novembre 2024